HS-Tools/Wall_Lii/README.md

 # Setup as a streamer
 Great news!
 No need to manually setup the bot to run for you.
 We have the bot running and freely available to all twitch stremers.
 Just go to liihs's [discord](https://discord.com/invite/C6NguFf).
 From there go to the channel `#wall-lii-requests` and use the directions in the pinned message.

+Once the bot is connected to you chat you will see it under the viewers list.

+You can test the commands, and if the bot doesn't respond to you, probably you have followers only chat enabled.
+To make sure that the bot can respond, you can make him a VIP or Moderator, like any other bot.

 # Commands:
 * !bgrank {battletag}: Gets the rank and mmr of a player in their highest rated region
 * !bgdaily {battletag}: Gets the starting mmr, current mmr and the list of mmr changes from all games played during the day.
 This resets at midnight PST time